MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_secure_user_access.md

 	- In the **Mode** section, select **Enforced**

-14. Select **Save** on the menu bar at the top of the page.
+20. Select **Save** on the menu bar at the top of the page.

-15. You should now test the banned password functionality.
-Select Holly Dickson's user icon in the upper right corner of the screen, and in the menu that appears select **Change password**.
+21. You should now test the banned password functionality.
+Select Holly Dickson's user icon in the upper right corner of the screen, and in the menu that appears select **View account**.

+22. In the **My account** window that appears, in the **Password** tile, select **CHANGE PASSWORD**.

-16. A new tab will open displaying the **Change password** window.
-In the **Old password** field, enter Holly's existing password, which is the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account). <br/>
+23. A new tab will open displaying the **Change password** window.
+In the **Old password** field, enter Holly's existing password, which is the same **Administrative Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account). <br/>

 	Enter **Never4get!!** in the **Create new password** and **Confirm new password** fields, and then select **Submit**.
 Note the error message that you receive.

-17. In your browser, close the **Change password** tab.
+24. In your browser, close the **Change password** tab.

-18. You should now test the lockout threshold functionality.
+25. You should now test the lockout threshold functionality.
 Select Holly Dickson's user icon in the upper right corner of the screen, and in the menu that appears select **Sign out**.

-19. Once you are signed out as Holly, the **Pick an account** window will appear in the **Sign in to Microsoft Azure** tab.
+26. Once you are signed out as Holly, the **Pick an account** window will appear in the **Sign in to Microsoft Entra** tab.
 As a best practice when signing out from a Microsoft online service as one user and signing back in as another, close all your browser tabs except for the **Sign out** or **Sign in** tab.
 In this case, close the other tabs now and leave the **Sign in** tab open.  <br/>

 	In the **Pick an account** window, select **Use another account**.

-20. In the **Sign in** window, enter **laura@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix assigned to you by your lab hosting provider), and then select **Next**.
+27. In the **Sign in** window, you're going to sign in as Patti Fernandez.
+Enter **pattif@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix assigned to you by your lab hosting provider), and then select **Next**.

-21. On the **Enter password** window, enter any random mix of letters and then select **Sign in**.
+28. On the **Enter password** window, enter any random mix of letters and then select **Sign in**.
 Note the invalid password error message that appears.

 	Repeat this step 2 more times.

-	Since you set the **Lockout threshold** to **3**, you should receive an error message indicating that your account is locked after your third failed sign-in attempt. <br/>
+	Since you set the **Lockout threshold** to **3**, you should receive an error message indicating that this account is locked after the third failed sign-in attempt. <br/>

-	**User:** If you do not receive this lockout message after the third attempt, then the system has not yet finished propagating this lockout threshold change throughout the service.
+	**Note:** If you do not receive this lockout message after the third attempt, then the system has not yet finished propagating this lockout threshold change throughout the service.
 It may take several minutes for the change to take effect.
 Wait a few minutes and then sign-in again with a bogus password.
 Testing of this lab has seen varying results.
 The change sometimes propagates almost immediately so that you get locked out after the third sign-in attempt.
 Other times it has taken anywhere from 5 to 10 minutes before the lockout message is displayed.
-Continue this process until you receive the lockout message, at which point Laura's account will be temporarily locked to prevent unauthorized access.
+Continue this process until you receive the lockout message, at which point Patti's account will be temporarily locked to prevent unauthorized access.

-22. You will be prohibited from logging in again as Laura until after the **90 second lockout duration** that you set earlier. <br/>
+29. You will be prohibited from logging in again as Patti until after the **90 second lockout duration** that you set earlier. <br/>

-	Once you've been locked out, wait 90 seconds and then sign back in as **laura@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix assigned to you by your lab hosting provider).
-In the **Password** field, enter Laura's password, which is the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account).
-Verify that you are able to successfully sign-in as Laura.
+	Once you've been locked out, wait 90 seconds and then sign back in as **pattif@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix assigned to you by your lab hosting provider).
+In the **Password** field, enter Patti's password, which is the same **Administrative Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account).
+Verify that you are able to successfully sign-in as Patti.

-23. Once your log-in is successful, you can close all open applications.
+30. Once your log-in is successful, you can close all open applications.
 This will be your last lab exercise using the LON-DC1 domain controller.

 # Proceed to Lab 2 - Exercise 2